LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoCalendar/_getOfficeHours

-**Description:** Returns an office hours document by its ID, or null if not found.
+**Description:** Retrieves an office hours document by its ID.

 **Requirements:**
-- None.
+- N/A

 **Effects:**
-- Returns an office hours document by its ID, or null if not found.
+- Returns an office hours document by its ID, or null if not found (resulting in an empty array).

 **Request Body:**
 ```json